Morso Squirrel Cleanheat stove

 of some TLC..
 Baffle plate about burned out.. (overheated now and again) but seems that getting parts is not a problem.
 So here goes for another 15 years.
 Thanks folks.

-will burn for ten hours, 12 with hardwood.
+amazing.
+Unlike some of the cheep ones from china, this has a really tight seal meaning I can shut down with good dry softwood and it will burn for ten hours, 12 with hardwood.
 At this time of year the Squirrel never goes out, burns day and night.
 Over the ten years I have replaced the baffle plate once, suspect that night burn with coal caused it to warp and crack. Â£30 for a replacement.
 This stove is well worth the money, your buying a stove for life when you buy one of these!

 Stove expert replied: Smokeless fuel is recommended on a close appliance and not household coal which burns with long flames and subjects the internal components to higher than normal working temperatures.
 Great review.

-at 8am it is still glowing red only requiring a shake and a coal top up to get the heat back up again.
+.
+I have had it for 5 years now and I have realised that smokeless coal is the way forward.
+I use 1 scuttle a day and have both vents slightly open.
+I add 8 pieces of coal at 8pm and for sure at 8am it is still glowing red only requiring a shake and a coal top up to get the heat back up again.
 Absolute no brainer , would buy again for sure.
 Like I have said its all in the set up when burning, very easy to keep it running all through the winter. :-)